 The judge cannot grant the name changes until 10 days after the last date the notice was published.
 Wait at least 10 days after the final publication date to do this step.

 When all of the above steps are finished, the judge can sign a final order changing the family members' names.
 You must prepare an order for the judge to review and sign.
 If you did not already fill out the order when you filled out your other paperwork, complete the form now.
 Complete all sections except for the date and signature line for the judge.

-You must submit the order to the judge for approval.
-You can mail the order to the court, or you can bring it to the family courthouse and drop it off in person.
-If bringing it in person, take the order to the 3rd floor at family court and drop it in the box for your judge.
+Submit the order to the judge for approval.
+You can mail the order to the court, or you can bring it to the family courthouse and drop it off in person on the 3rd floor at family court.

-The judge will review all of your paperwork and decide whether to grant the name change.
-The judge will review the order and sign it if approved.
+The judge will review all of your paperwork and sign the order if approved.
 The judge's staff will either mail the order back to you or will contact you so you can pick up the order and have it filed.
 If you are instructed to file the order yourself, take it to the Clerk's Office for filing.

 If the judge wants you to appear at a hearing before deciding on the name changes, the order will be returned to you with a memo from the judge's staff asking you to set a "prove up" or an "uncontested" hearing.
 This is a short hearing where the judge can ask you some questions before deciding whether to approve the name changes.
 To set a hearing, fill out a "Setting Slip" and bring it to the courthouse.
 A clerk will be able to set a court date for you when you file the form.

-Bring the order with you to the hearing so the judge can sign it if the name changes are approved.
+Bring the name change order with you to the hearing so the judge can sign it in person if the name changes are approved.